 2. Creating genetically deformed mothers to get more milk and eggs

 On dairy farms, mother cows have been bred to have huge udders in order for them to produce a lot of milk, almost 4 times more than they naturally would.
-Understandably, this effects the cows ability to walk and lay down, in addition to promoting all sorts of health problems.
+Understandably, this affects the cows' ability to walk and lay down, in addition to promoting all sorts of health problems.

 On egg farms, chickens have been genetically altered to produce eggs up to 30 more times than they naturally would.
 The red jungle fowl who is the wild ancestor of the domesticated chicken lays 10 to 15 eggs a year.
 However, in the egg industry, these animals have been modified to lay more than 300 eggs every year.

-Laying so many eggs severely effects the hen’s health, longevity and well-being.
+Laying so many eggs severely affects the hen’s health, longevity, and well-being.
 For example, laying hens are more likely to suffer from osteoporosis which causes bones to become weak and break more easily.